Any theory of consciousness that does not include and explain

 The other, older, view (found in 1781 for example) is that diagrammatic forms of reasoning play a crucial role in some ancient and modern forms of reasoning and they are as much parts of mathematical reasoning as numerical, logical and algebraic reasoning developed in the last two centuries.

 In other words, mathematical discoveries go beyond mere information about what actually has, or has not, occurred, or the relative frequencies of various occurrences.
-I.e. they go beyond observed statistical regularities or derived probabilities, on which most (but by no means all) work in AI now focuses.
+I.e. they go beyond observed statistical regularities or derived probabilities, on which much (but by no means all) work in AI now focuses.

 Most philosophers of mind and theorists who write about consciousness seem to ignore mathematical consciousness.
-This is probably because they don't realise (as Kant did) that mathematical discoveries since ancient times are deeply connected with perception of spatial structures and processes and abilities to reason about what to do and what can and cannot be done in a physical environment.
+This is probably because they don't realise (as Kant did) that mathematical discoveries since ancient times are deeply connected with perception of, including consciousness of, spatial structures and processes and abilities to reason about what to do and what can and cannot be done in a physical environment.
 So mathematical competences are part of the intelligence of pre-verbal humans and many other species including corvids, squirrels, elephants, octopuses, orangutans, ... and many more.
 So any philosophical, psychological, neural or biological theory of consciousness that ignores mathematical consciousness is seriously deficient.
 However, the connections are sometimes implicit rather than explicit.
 The work of McClelland, 2017 on mental affordances is relevant to our goals.

 For an incomplete discussion of "conscious" as a polymorphous concept see the section on consciousness here: